 View research profile

 Professor Morna O’Neill

 Department of Art, Wake Forest University, North Carolina, US

 Morna’s current research focuses on the conjunction of art, design, and politics at the end of the nineteenth century.
 She curated the Whitworth Art Gallery exhibition Art and Labour’s Cause is One: Walter Crane and Manchester, 1880-1915 (2008 – 2009) and is the author of both the exhibition catalogue (2008) and the monograph of the artist, Walter Crane: The Arts and Crafts, Painting, and Politics, 1875-1890 (2011).
 Recent research projects include the display of decorative arts at international exhibitions (1889-1911) and Hugh Lane: The Art Market and the Art Museum, 1893-1915 (Yale University Press, 2018).

 Dr Janina Ramirez

-Janina is Course Director for the Undergraduate Certificate and Diploma in History of Art at the University of Oxford.
+Janina is a Research Fellow in History of Art at the University of Oxford.
 She gained her PhD in ‘The Symbolic Life of Birds in Anglo-Saxon England’ at the Centre for Medieval Studies, University of York, where she remains an Honorary Fellow.
 Janina has written a number of books, both fiction and non-fiction, including The Private Lives of Saints (2015), Julian of Norwich (2017) and The Viking Mystery series for OUP which won the Young Quills award in 2019.
 She has written and presented over thirty documentaries for BBC Four, including ‘The Hundred Years War’ and the ‘Art Lovers’ Guide’ Series.
 She has a popular podcast – ‘The Art Detective’ – and is a regular contributor to television and radio, including ‘Front Row’ for Radio 4.

 Dr Alison Smith